Have you ever tried to switch on your car’s engine, only to find that mysterious ‘check engine’ light as the result?

 If you have an Android device, then you can use the system in connection with apps on the Google Play store, such as Torque Pro.
 The advantage of these apps is that they allow you to monitor changes to the engine in real time, even when the car is running, and you can also easily read pending or logged fault codes.

-While the process of interpreting and seeing the codes is great in diagnosing engine issues, you must be careful with the issues you choose to let go of – don’t compromise on safety by ignoring the serious ones.
+While the process of interpreting and reading the codes is great in diagnosing engine issues, you must be careful with the issues you choose not to take note of – don’t compromise on safety by ignoring the serious issues.